czsmith/HVAC-Monitor/README.md

 Connect a jumper from the PWR to each input screw.
 There should be an ON message in the log and the web interface should show On or Running for that input when you connect and an OFF message when you disconnect.

+## Mounting the HVAC Monitor
+The HVAC Monitor is best mounted near your air handler where there is ready access to the wiring from the thermostat and access to the intake and discharge ducts.
+It's also best to mount this in a way that will not interfere with servicing your air handler.
+In my case, I put the board in an old Hunter irrigation box with a strong magnet on the back and just laced it on my air handler where it's accessible but is easily moved.

 ## Connect the HVAC Monitor Board to Your HVAC System
 I strongly recommend that you turn off the HVAC system at the breaker box.
 If you accidentally short any of the thermostat wires, you may blow the fuse (at best) which will require opening the air handler and replacing it. **NEVER OPEN THE AIR HANDLER WITH THE POWER ON**